blackfrog-co/laravel-event-sourcing-dynamodb/README.md

   expensive and slow.
 [Fathom Analytics struggled with this problem](https://usefathom.com/blog/ditched-dynamodb).
 - You don't want to invest time into understanding DynamoDB and its strengths and weaknesses.
 - You haven't read the whole of this README!

-Event sourcing can be complicated, and so can DynamoDB, make sure you have a decent grasp of DynamoDB and read the whole README before choosing this approach.

 **TODOs for Release:**